 - Builds local pride in the area

+Yes – including sponsorship, a voluntary BID membership and voluntary contributions from businesses, landlords, landowners and organisations that are not covered by the BID arrangements.
+We will endeavour to secure additional funding to enhance the offer to our BID members.

 Yes.
-The BID will pursue other sources of funding and support including sponsorship, a voluntary BID membership and voluntary contributions from businesses, landlords, landowners and organisations that are not covered by the BID arrangements.

-Yes both the District and County Councils will pay BID levy on properties / car parks / premises within the BID area for which they are liable to pay non-domestic rates.
+Both the district and county councils will pay BID levy on properties, car parks and premises within the BID area for which they are liable to pay non-domestic rates.

-BID projects, costs and timescales can be altered, subject to approval from the BID Company’s Board, providing they fall within the resources available.
+BID projects, costs and timescales can be altered, subject to approval from the North Notts BID Strategic Board and providing they fall under what is outlined within the BID business plan and the necessary resources are available.
 In this way the BID can be responsive and flexible.

-No, the BID levy will remain the same throughout the five year BID term, September 2017 – August 2022.
+No, the BID levy will remain the same throughout the five-year BID term, September 2022 – August 2027.